socialidea-it/korian-plugins/capability-manager-enhanced/readme.txt

 Requires at least: 4.9.7
 Tested up to: 6.1
 Requires PHP: 5.6.20
-Stable tag: 2.6.0
+Stable tag: 2.6.1
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-The best permissions plugin allows you to customize user roles, editor features and admin menus.
-You control who has access to your WordPress site.
+The best permissions plugin to customize user roles, editor features and admin menus.
+You control who has access to your WordPress site and all the features in your WordPress admin area.

 == Description ==